Updated February 21, 2018

 You can walk from the Meatpacking District all the way up to the new Hudson Yards project in midtown without dealing with all the traffic and stop lights.
 Park designers used a lot of native vegetation for landscaping, and incorporated the original train rails into the design of the pathway.
 You can walk along and get glimpses into the windows and back yards of all sorts of homes, from $20 million dollar penthouses in brand-new condos to crumbling tenements from the turn of the last century.

 If you need a great coffee break along the way, take the stairs down at 20th street (near the parking lot with the stacked cars) and check out the High Line Hotel (a dark brick Gothic beauty that was formerly a seminary dormitory for young men studying to become priests).
 Today, part of the building is a trendy hotel with one of the best espresso bars in New York City in their lobby café — Intelligentsia Coffee.
+Look for the great interior courtyard on a nice day.

 Alternatively, if you exit the High Line at 16th street (you will see a stairwell and elevator by the bathroom facility) you can stroll through the popular Chelsea Market.